alienwithin/0x88/README.md

 - Additional modules that can be easily connected (LZ SP2 and Cmd)
 - Downloader with injection, into explorer.exe and weighing 1.8 Kb

-I do not own this program nor did I develop it but it is well written and would be good for educational purposes therefore i decoded the original program to give this bit to aid anyone keen on writing their own exploit pack in the near future.
+I do not own this program nor did I develop it it was originally done by : 0x88 but it is well written and would be good for educational purposes therefore i decoded the original program to give this bit to aid anyone keen on writing their own exploit pack in the near future.

 For usage and all review:
 https://github.com/alienwithin/0x88/wiki